 Because it is so complicated to take into account all these factors when making a diagnosis, it is much easier to simply maintain your already good health by employing a holistic approach to balancing the various factors in your life.
 Therefore a consultation with a holistic practitioner or a book on holistic medicine might result in reducing your caffeine intake, taking time out to relax, or even keeping a dream diary.

-Thank you to Student Works Painting for their page sponsorship.
+for their page sponsorship.